Table of Contains

 6.5 Metadata

 Metadata may be called properties or attributes.
-For document information management to be executed appropriately, each document information is linked with metadata, such as a title, category, keywords, creator, data creation date, preservation expiry date, location of the original data, etc. Metadata is embedded in the document information and is managed independent of the document information for use in search and preservation period management.
-Normally, basic metadata for document information management is generated in the document creation phase.
+For document and information management to be executed appropriately, each document is linked with metadata, such as a title, category, keywords, creator, data creation date, preservation expiry date, location of the original data, etc. Metadata is embedded in the document and is managed independent of the document for use in search and preservation period management.
+Normally, basic metadata for document and information management is generated in the document creation phase.
 More information is added when needed in the following phases of processing, preservation and disposition.

-7. Implementation of Document Information Management
+7. Implementation of Document and Information Management

 7.1 Coordination with the Management System